 The Seller's analysis shall be given to the Buyer within five (5) calendar days and the Buyer's analysis given to the Seller within ten (10) calendar days of the receipt of the sample.
 If the difference between the Buyer's and Seller's analyses is less than one percent in total fatty acid content, the two shall be averaged for use in settlement.
-If the difference is more than one percent, the Seller shall forward the third sample to the Official Chemist's analysis and that of the Buyer and Seller nearest thereto shall be used for final settlement.
+If the difference is more than one percent, the Seller shall forward the third sample to the Official Chemist.
+The mean of the Official Chemist's analysis and that of the Buyer and Seller nearest thereto shall be used for final settlement.